PiotrKozyra/mysql_backup_script/README.md

 ## Description
  Bash shell script that automates process of creating backup and log files of a local or remote MySQL server database.

- This project was made as part of our university course on Rzeszów University of Technology under the guidance of PhD Eng.
-Marek Bolanowski.
+ This project was made as part of the classes Designing systems and computer networks at the Rzeszów University of Technology.

 ## Features